Ian & Sylvia: Folk duo

 The two started performing together in Toronto in 1959.
 By 1962, they were living in New York City, where they caught the attention of manager Albert Grossman, who managed Peter, Paul and Mary and would soon become Bob Dylan's manager.
 Grossman secured them a contract with Vanguard Records and they released their first album late in the year.

 Their first album, Ian & Sylvia, on Vanguard Records, consists mainly of traditional songs.
 There were British and Canadian folk songs, spiritual music, and a few blues songs thrown into the mix.
 The album was moderately successful and they made the list of performers for the 1963 Newport Folk Festival.

-Four Strong Winds, their second album, was similar to the first, with the exception of the inclusion of the early Dylan composition "Tomorrow Is a Long Time" and the title song "Four Strong Winds", written by Ian Tyson.
+Four Strong Winds, their second album, was similar to the first, with the exception of the inclusion of the early Bob Dylan song "Tomorrow Is a Long Time" and the title song "Four Strong Winds", written by Ian Tyson.
 "Four Strong Winds" was a major hit in Canada and ensured their stardom.
 Years later, the song was named as the greatest Canadian song of all time by the CBC-Radio program 50 Tracks: The Canadian Version.

 The two married in June 1964; they also released their third album, Northern Journey, that year.
 It included a song written by Sylvia, titled "You Were on My Mind", recorded by both the California group We Five (a 1965 No. 4 on the RPM chart, No. 1 on the Cashbox chart, No. 3 on the Billboard Hot 100) and British folk rock singer Crispian St. Peters (No. 29 on the RPM chart, No. 36 in 1967).
 A recording of "Four Strong Winds" by Bobby Bare made it to No. 3 on the country charts around that time.

-On the Northern Journey album was the song "Someday Soon", a composition by Ian Tyson that would rival "Four Strong Winds" in its popularity.
+On the Northern Journey album was the song "Someday Soon", a song by Ian Tyson that would rival "Four Strong Winds" in its popularity.
 (Both songs would eventually be recorded by dozens of singers.)

 Their fourth album, Early Morning Rain, consisted in large part of new songs.
 They introduced the work of the couple's fellow Canadian songwriter and performer Gordon Lightfoot through the title song and "(That's What You Get) For Lovin' Me".
 They also included the first recording of the song "Darcy Farrow" by Steve Gillette and Tom Campbell, as well as a number of their own compositions.

 They performed at the 1965 Newport Folk Festival.
 Play One More, their offering of 1965, showed a move toward the electrified folk-like music that was becoming popular with groups like the Byrds and the Lovin' Spoonful.
 The title tune used horns to evoke the mariachi style.

 In 1967, they released two albums, one recorded for Vanguard, the other for MGM.
 These two efforts, So Much For Dreaming and Lovin' Sound, were far less dynamic presentations.

 From 1970 to 1975, Ian Tyson hosted The Ian Tyson Show on CTV, known as Nashville North in its first season.
 Sylvia Tyson and the Great Speckled Bird appeared often on the series.